bernardtse/credit-risk-classification/report.md

 - The logistic regression model is highly accurate overall.
 The balanced accuracy score is 0.952.
 The balanced accuracy is defined as the average of recall obtained on each class.
 As the best value is 1, it shows that the model is highly accurate.

 - According to the classification report, the classification model achieves high performance.
-It shows excellent precision, recall, and F1-score for both healthy and high-risk loans.
+It shows excellent precision and recall for both healthy and high-risk loans.
 The model can distinguish between the Healthy loans and High-risk loans accurately, with minimal misclassification.

-- The values of precision, recall and F1-score are slightly lower when it comes to High-risk loans when compared to predicting Healthy loans.
+- The values of precision and recall are slightly lower when it comes to High-risk loans when compared to predicting Healthy loans.

 * Machine Learning Model 2 (Logistic Regression - resampled data):